-Several activities are included in the ESRI Annual International Users Conference in San Diego each summer.
-System Architecture Design technical workshops provide a system design strategy refresher.
+Several activities are included in the annual ESRI International Users Conference in San Diego each summer.
+System architecture design technical workshops provide a system design strategy refresher.
 System design architects are available at the Systems Integration island in the ESRI showcase area to provide customer design support during the conference.
 A System Implementation Papers track provides an opportunity for ESRI users to present their GIS implementation experiences.